Introduction to Machine Learning

 4) Neural Networks:

-Perceptron, Multilayer perceptron, Back-propagation, Stochastic gradient descent/Mini-batch, Activation and error functions, Overfitting (regularization, data augmentation), Data normalization, Hyper-parameter tuning.
+Perceptron, Multilayer perceptron, Back-propagation, Stochastic gradient descent, Activation and error functions, Overfitting, Data normalization, Hyper-parameter tuning.

 5) Unsupervised Learning:

-Clustering algorithms (K-means), Parametric models for Density Estimation (Gaussian and Gaussian Mixture Models).
+Clustering algorithms (K-means), Models for density estimation (Kernel Density, Gaussian and Gaussian Mixture Models).

-The objective of this module is to provide the fundamental tools needed to address traditional problems in machine learning, such as classification, regression and unsupervised clustering.
-The material is taught through lectures and computer-based coursework exercises done during lab sessions.
-These coursework exercises are in the form of mini-projects in which students will apply the methodology seen in class.
-This module will cover the machine learning algorithms and evaluation methodology required to harness more advanced approaches.
+The module is taught through lectures, practical exercises and quizzes to reinforce what has been taught in lectures, and computer-based coursework exercises done during lab sessions.
+The coursework exercises are in the form of mini-projects in which students will apply the methodology seen in class to solve machine learning problems.

-During the weekly lab sessions, teaching assistants and lecturers will be available to answer questions and give feedback.
-There will be detailed feedback on the two coursework exercises which will include written feedback on submissions and class-wide feedback explaining common pitfalls and suggestions for improvement.
+During the weekly live interactive sessions and lab sessions, teaching staff or assistants will be available to answer questions and give feedback.
+There will be detailed feedback on the coursework exercises, which will include written feedback on submissions.

 Second edition., Wiley